-138 Ritenour Building 814-863-0465 equity.psu.edu/veterans
+138 Ritenour Building 814-863-0465

+equity.psu.edu/veterans

-The Office of Veterans Programs is organized as a comprehensive, direct-service unit for veterans and Department of Veterans Affairs (DVA) benefits recipients.
-The office is staffed by six full-time professionals and approximately 20 student veterans who work part-time under the provisions of DVA work-study.
-The staff and students provide services in three major areas: programming and outreach, educational benefits, certification, and general counseling.
+The Office of Veterans Programs is organized as a comprehensive, direct-service unit for militaryconnected students, including Department of Veterans Affairs (DVA) benefits recipients.
+The office is staffed by five full-time professionals and approximately 20 military-connected students who work part-time under the provisions of DVA work-study.
+The staff and students provide services in three major areas: programming and outreach, educational benefits certification, and general counseling.